 Than buying up 2 pr. of shoes, can you see dollar signs?

 But me, I’m trying to create the same, that's space enough

 By buying one size larger and the other I will stuff…

-With pads and such to fill the space, so that shoe won't off
+With pads and such to fill the space, so that shoe won't fall off

 Into a pair of healthy feet with perfect toes so straight

 No bunions, corns or callouses, in short, they’d just be great!